 Yet, EGR has some downsides.
 During tip-outs (defined as a transient mode during which the torque demand is suddenly decreased), the presence of burned gases in the intake manifold and later in the combustion chamber seriously impacts the combustion process and may cause the engine to stall.
-Further, EGR has strong interactions with simultaneously operating engine controllers such as the regulation of Fuel-to-Air Ratio (FAR) to stoichiometry (see [9]) or the spark advance.
-Indeed, EGR impacts the fresh air quantity which is aspirated inside the cylinder at each stroke.
-Therefore, to counteract the impact of intake burned gas, a solution would be to modify the feedforward action on the cascaded controllers (fuelpath controller and ignition path controller) based on a real-time estimate \hat{x} of the intake burned gas rate.
-Nevertheless, no real-time sensor of this variable is embedded in any realworld vehicle and obtaining such an estimate is not an easy task.
-The approach that we advocate here is to substitute one such sensor with a model2.
+Further, EGR has strong interactions with simultaneously operating engine controllers such as the regulation of Fuel-to-Air Ratio (FAR) to stoichiometry (see Jankovic and Kolmanovsky [2009]).
+To detail this point, consider Fig. 3 which summarizes one classic engine control architecture upstream the combustion chamber: airpath control, fuelpath control and ignition path control.
+To counteract the impact of intake burned gas, a solution would be to modify the feedforward action on the cascaded controllers (fuelpath controller and ignition path controller) based on a real-time estimate $\hat{x}$ of the intake burned gas rate.
+Nevertheless, obtaining this estimate is not an easy task.
+First, no real-time sensor of this variable is embedded in any real-world vehicle.
+The approach that we advocate in this paper is to substitute one such sensor with a model $^1$ .